kawasaki/linux-block/Documentation/block/ublk.rst

   Sent from the server IO pthread for fetching future incoming IO requests destined to ``/dev/ublkb*``.
 This command is sent only once from the server IO pthread for ublk driver to setup IO forward environment.

+  Once a thread issues this command against a given (qid,tag) pair, the thread registers itself as that I/O's daemon.
+In the future, only that I/O's daemon is allowed to issue commands against the I/O. If any other thread attempts to issue a command against a (qid,tag) pair for which the thread is not the daemon, the command will fail.
+Daemons can be reset only be going through recovery.

 - ``UBLK_IO_COMMIT_AND_FETCH_REQ``